“A dream for those who are looking for peace, quiet and relaxation.” declared one holidaymaker about this holiday home on Madeira’s steep coast.

 Travelling to Madeira

-In five hours by plane, or four hours and 20 minutes from Munich, you can reach Cristiano Ronaldo Madeira International Airport (its namesake, the world-famous football player, was born on the island).
-From Vienna, the flight is just under five hours.
+In about four hours from London, you can reach Cristiano Ronaldo Madeira International Airport (its namesake, the world-famous football player, was born on the island).
 The airport is located on the east coast and is just a 20-minute taxi ride to Funchal.
 There's also a bus that runs to Funchal that takes just over half an hour.
-The second airport, Ponta Delgada, is in the north of the island – ideal if you'd like to get straight to the rural parts of Madeira.
+The second airport Ponta Delgada is in the north of the island – ideal if you'd like to get straight to the rural parts of Madeira.

 The optimal time of year to book a Madeira holiday home

 The great news is that the weather is pleasant all year on the island, so there's really no bad time to visit.
 If fun in the water, be it at the pool or the beach, is your thing, you'll find temperatures in the mid-20s between May and September, with very little rainfall.
 Even in winter, the weather is pleasant enough for exploring the sights and getting to know the unique culture of this special island, with temperatures averaging between 15°C and 20°C.

 Holiday home for max.
 4 personsfrom USD 593for 1 weekApprox.
 85 m², 2 bedrooms, 2 bathrooms, pets not allowed, cable TV, Complete WLAN coverage, non-smoking property, beach approx. 100 m, sea/lake view

 Holiday home for max.
 5 adults + 1 childfrom USD 592for 1 weekApprox.
 120 m², 3 bedrooms, 2 bathrooms, pets not allowed, cable TV, Complete WLAN coverage, washing machine, dishwasher, non-smoking property, shingle beach approx. 5 m, sea approx. 5 km, farm holidays, sea/lake view